 How to calculate a rebar weight?

-d) of the rebar, calculate the rebar volume:
+d) of the rebar, calculate the rebar volume using:

-- Multiply the volume per the material density.
+Multiply the volume by the material density.
 Now, you have the rebar weight.

 Do I need rebar for my patio?

 Not necessarily.
-When you expect heavy loads on the surface, you will require rebar because the weight will cause concrete to experiment tension stress.
-However, we always recommend you to check with a specialist.
+When you expect heavy loads on the surface, you will require rebar because the weight will cause concrete to experience tension stress.
+However, we always recommend checking with a specialist.

 Should I weld rebar?

 You should avoid welding rebar.
 Instead, you should use a steel wire of one-sixteenth of an inch (1.6 mm) to tie the rebar together.
 Rebar steel material typically has high carbon content, which makes them fragile after the thermal stress of uncontrolled welding.
 As a consequence, a structure with welded rebar may fail at a lower tension than what it was designed for.